Email: smu.assignment@gmail.com

 d.
 Industry risk

-4. It is the cost of capital that is expected to raise funds to finance a capital budget or investment proposal
+to raise funds to finance a capital budget or investment proposal

 a.
 Future cost